Taxonomy of wheat: Ploidy level

 As with many grasses, polyploidy is common in wheat.
 There are two wild diploid (non-polyploid) wheats, T. boeoticum and T. urartu.
 T. boeoticum is the wild ancestor of domesticated einkorn, T. monococcum.
 Cells of the diploid wheats each contain 2 complements of 7 chromosomes, one from the mother and one from the father (2n=2x=14, where 2n is the number of chromosomes in each somatic cell, and x is the basic chromosome number).

 The polyploid wheats are tetraploid (4 sets of chromosomes, 2n=4x=28), or hexaploid (6 sets of chromosomes, 2n=6x=42).
 The tetraploid wild wheats are wild emmer, T. dicoccoides, and T. araraticum.
-Wild emmer is the ancestor of all the domesticated tetraploid wheats, with one exception: T. araraticum is the wild ancestor of T. timopheevi.
+Wild emmer is the ancestor of all the domesticated tetraploid wheats, with one exception: T. araraticum is the wild ancestor of T. timopheevii.

 There are no wild hexaploid wheats, although feral forms of common wheat are sometimes found.
 Hexaploid wheats developed under domestication.
-Genetic analysis has shown that the original hexaploid wheats were the result of a cross between a tetraploid domesticated wheat, such as T. dicoccum or T. durum, and a wild goatgrass, Ae. tauschii.
+Genetic analysis has shown that the original hexaploid wheats were the result of a cross between a tetraploid domesticated wheat, such as T. dicoccum or T. durum, and a wild goatgrass, such as Ae. tauschii.

 Polyploidy is important to wheat classification for three reasons: